“The escape velocity of Earth is the speed at which a free object must travel to escape into space from a planet’s

 Earth does exchange energy due to incoming solar radiation.
-The sun is always heating its surrounding.
+The sun is always heating its surroundings.
 But little matter leaves or enters Earth.

 The reason why Earth’s atmosphere composition is mostly nitrogen, oxygen, and carbon dioxide (CO2) is that their kinetic speed is slower than Earth’s escape velocity.

 Remember that when carbon dioxide levels increase or decrease in the atmosphere, it doesn’t physically escape Earth.
 Rather oceans soak up CO2 like a sponge from biomass photosynthesis.

 Venus has a similar escape velocity to Earth